mintheinkhinemtk/Splunk_BOTS_Labs/Splunk_BOTSV1/README.md

 DNS Logs were investigated in relation to the victim source IP, '192.168.250.100' as the question asked 'FQDN'.

-Victim's IP was the source because the ransomware attempted to direct him to its domain.
+Victim's IP was the source since the ransomware attempted to direct him to its domain.
 The DNS transaction must be from the victim querying for the ransomware's domain.

 I filtered the query type to 'A', Forward DNS, as it maps a domain name to the related IPv4 Address.